cristobaltapia/vibrometer_analysis/README.md

 # ![icon](resources/icons/64.png) Vibrometer analysis

-A program to analyze the signal comming from a laser vibrometer and obtain the eigenfrequencies.
+A Qt-program to analyze an input signal obtain the corresponding eigenfrequencies.
-However, it is very general and can be used with other signal sources (any microphone basically).
+It was developed specifically to work with the VIB-E-220 data acquisition device (Polytec) together with a laser vibrometer, however, it is very general and can be used with other signal sources (any microphone basically).

 ![screenshot](resources/screenshot.png)